fenago/machine-learning/lab_guides/lab_7.md

 and in biology (to decide if a patient is sick or not, or to help identify certain hierarchies in species or in types of genomes).

-All these will be answered in this chapter, and more!
+All these will be answered in this lab, and more!
 Let’s begin by introducing a very popular application in machine learning: recommendation systems.

 ## 7.1 The problem: We need to recommend apps to users according to what they are likely to download